harmonylang/melody-visualizer/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Melody Visualizer for HarmonyLang

-## Available Scripts
+## Development

 In the project directory, you can run: